maliMirkec/personal-website/site/side-projects/invalid-css/index.md

       CSS declarations that are not valid and that I wish existed.
     text_width: 50
     text2: >-
-      Since I wrote the first post about Invalid CSS in 2022, some of the proposals have become available, though maybe not in the same syntax that I wrote.
+      Since I wrote the first post about Invalid CSS in 2022, some of the Invalid CSS proposals become valid, though maybe not in the same syntax that I suggested.
 Yaay!

       [Subscribe to the RSS feed for Invalid CSS](/rss3.xml).